 - Advise faculty and staff to prevent the unauthorized export of controlled technology to foreign nationals from countries subject to export restrictions or export to restricted individuals or entities;

 - Work with faculty and staff to establish a TCP to avoid release of controlled technology;

 - Apply for the appropriate license(s) for any controlled export(s); or

 - Establish an exemption or exclusion for the export such that the potentially applicable control(s) do not apply.

 The ECA is responsible for applying for the appropriate license in the event of a request for a controlled export.
 CSU must secure from the U.S. Department of Commerce an export license or an exemption from licensing requirements before any tangible item, software, or information contained in the Commerce Control List in the EAR may be exported or re-exported.
 Likewise, CSU must secure from the U.S. Department of State an export license or an exemption from licensing requirements for any items, software, or information contained in the U.S. Munitions List in the ITAR before such items may be exported or re-exported.
-A description of the information to be provided for a license application is included in the ECPM.

 The ECA is charged with determining whether or not an export license is required for the shipment of items, software, technology, and information outside of the United States.
 In order to determine if an export license is necessary, the individual preparing the shipment or transfer must provide the ECA with the following information: